jdj2261/pykin/README.md

 ### Install Pykin

 ~~~
-pip install pykin
+pip3 install pykin
 ~~~

 ## Quick Start

-You can see various examples in example directory
+You can see various examples in examples directory

 - Robot Info